acidburn0zzz/orgs-docs/upgrading-and-downgrading.md

 ![billing info](billing-info-paid-user.png)

 If you run into any trouble with this process, please [contact npm support].

+## Upgrading a Free Org to a Paid Org if you have multiple Orgs

 ## Downgrading to a Free Org from a Paid Org